joshfng/awesome-macos-command-line/README.md

 lasted me another eight years.
 It's not something I'd expect, nor think I should.
 It's entirely my issue.
 And something to think about.

-On top of everything, I'm currently out of a job, have little prospects and am going through a tough time.
+On top of everything, I'm currently out of a job, have little prospects, am very short on money and am going through a tough time.
 To help me out, the easiest way is to sponsor me via GitHub, either recurring or as a one-time donation.
 Every little bit helps.

 <https://github.com/herrbischoff>